*SPOILER ALERT! *

 hope was to quietly sit out the night and let her mind wander where it pleased,

 and for a few hours that hope was realized.
-The solitude was broken when a
+The solitude ended when a ghostly

-ghostly form materialized within arm’s reach.
-Eena’s heart skipped a beat, and
+form materialized within arm’s reach.
+Eena hustled to her feet.
+Her heart

 “Derian?